 Folks!
 I just discovered that our childhoods were all LIES.
 Did you drink Shirley Temples as a kid?
 You know, ginger ale + grenadine + maraschino cherry?
 And did you just assume that this was a cherry flavored glass of heaven?
 Well guess what…it wasn’t cherry flavored!
-Apparently grenadine is a pomegranate-based simple syrup (see: everything you know about grenadine is a lie).
+Apparently grenadine is a pomegranate-based simple syrup.
 I dunno, maybe that’s common knowledge…but it was news to me.

 The “pome” in pomegranate comes from the Latin word for apple, and the “granate” from the word for seed.
 But “granate” may also have come from the Old French word for “grenat”, which describes the deep red color of the fruit.
 Am I the only one who thinks word history is awesome?
 Like here’s another one.
 The term for the scary exploding weapon “grenade” also comes from the French word for pomegranate.
 Pomegranate, the exploding grenade of sweet, juicy nectar!

 In the Northern Hemisphere, pomegranates are in their peak season from August to January, while in the Southern Hemisphere it’s just the opposite.
 Choose a pomegranate that has a deep, vibrant color, and that is a bit lumpy.
 A lumpy pomegranate is a hint that the seeds inside are becoming perfectly juicy!
 The unripe fruit will often be lighter and will make a hollow sound when tapped.
 And as is the case with most fruits, pomegranate should be heavy for its size with few scrapes or bruises.